bb-wg02/cal-cap/README.md

 ## Future Work and Development
 We learned that XGBoost, sentence-based analysis, and feature engineering will improve accuracy at a more helpful granular level.
 We also learned that if we could get actual categorization for previous sentences, the accuracy improves significantly.
 Therefore, the most logical directions for future work would fall into two areas:
 1) Quantitative work to try additional models such as a **a long short-term memory model (LSTM) neural network**
-2) Technical work to **get more real-time feedback of the actual categorization of past sentences** (during the game)
+2) Technical and business process design work to **get more real-time feedback of the actual categorization of past sentences** (during the game)

-Because ChatGPT and LLM capabilities are advancing so quickly, a **3rd area to explore is to use newer models of LLMs** - it's possible that Stage 1 will become so effective that there is no need for Stage 2, in particular the multi-model sound and video capabilities of LLMs.
+Because ChatGPT and LLM capabilities are advancing so quickly, a **3rd area to explore is to use newer models of LLMs** - it's possible that Stage 1 will become so effective that there is no need for Stage 2, in particular the trends around sound and video capabilities of LLMs may greatly improve Stage 1.

 **Another 4th promising direction is to supplement the system with a retrieval augmented generation (RAG) approach** in Stage 1.
 A vector-database of past sentences or groups of sentences could give the LLM more context to determine that the current sentence is a commercial or not.
 The total population of commercials is relatively limited and advertisers repeat the same commercials, often several times in the same sports broadcast.

 ## Next Steps and Recommendations

-The success with granular sentence-based categorization and the improvement in accuracy from feature engineering and XGBoost indicates that a more robust pilot version of the system should be created using these techniques and tested on larger data sets ASAP.
+The success with granular sentence-based categorization and the improvement in accuracy from feature engineering and XGBoost indicates that a more robust pilot version of the system should be created using these techniques and tested on larger data sets ASAP (We also may want to reduce the number of features used for interpretablity).

 As developers design the next version, they should keep an eye towards eventually creating a fast feedback loop so that the system could have the actual correct history of previous sentence categories available.
 But before developers implement, researchers should quickly test how much improvement can be gained,  if there is a lag of 10+ sentences before ground truth categorizations are available to the current sentence prediction.
 We now know that a one sentence lag is very valuable (5% accuracy boost) but the usefulness of a larger lag may decrease rapidly.